 Unlike most hub guards that are made from aluminium, the Cymbal guard is made from baked 4130 in the United States.
 If that previous sentence doesn’t make any sense to you, it basically means that you’ll have a very tough time beating this thing up or breaking it.
 This hub will fit all rear wheels that have a 14mm hub and obviously will only be fittable to the non-drive side.

 The conical shape of this hub guard is very good at not messing up your run or combo when you hit them against a rail or barrier.
 If you over jump your attempt at a grind or stall, this guard is very good at sliding you back down onto a comfortable, non-damaging position on the rail.
 This won’t just keep your hubs and spokes in good working order but it’ll also give you a better balance point to get better at your new BMX tricks.

 BSD Jersey Barrier Bike Hub Guard

 BSD is one of my all-time favourite BMX brands.
 The way they design and manufacture their products is amazing and it’s obvious that they put a lot of effort and thought into their products.
-The Jersey barrier is a two-piece hub guard made of plastic
+The Jersey barrier is a two-piece hub guard made of plastic and aluminium.

 If you have been riding for a long time or go through a lot of pegs you might understand that the alloy that some hub guards are made from actually tighten too tight or in the wrong place and end up crushing your bearings.
 This can damage your hubs quite badly and also make your bike ride slightly different, further putting you off your game.
 The mixture of plastic and aluminium in the BSD jersey barrier guard aims to rectify this problem by having the plastic tighten against the hub and bearings, hopefully easing up some pressure and lessening the chance of over tightening.